turingschool/mod-0-curriculum/session5/index.md

 ### Other Reminders

-* This is your last technical session, next session will be with Joanne, where she'll talk more about life in person at Turing
+* This is your last technical session, next session will be with Emma, where she'll talk more about life in person at Turing
 * When you start working on Mythical Creatures in Mod 1, think back to OOP, classes and methods in mod 0
 * Moving forward:
   * Keep up the hard work